Rupert Soames

-Rupert Christopher Soames OBE (born 18 May 1959) is a British businessman, CEO of the outsourcing company Serco.
+Rupert Christopher Soames OBE (born 18 May 1959) is a British businessman.
+He is chair of the Confederation of British Industry (CBI), and was the chief executive of Serco from 2014 to 2023.
 He is a grandson of Winston Churchill, a nephew of one-time Defence Secretary Duncan Sandys and his wife Diana Churchill, of journalist Randolph Churchill, and of actress and dancer Sarah Churchill.
-His brother is Conservative Party politician Nicholas Soames, Baron Soames of Fletching.

-Early life
+Early life and education

 Soames was born in Croydon, to Christopher and Mary Soames.
 He is a grandson of Winston Churchill, a nephew of one-time Defence Secretary Duncan Sandys and his wife Diana Churchill, of journalist Randolph Churchill, and of actress and dancer Sarah Churchill, and is a great-nephew of the founders of the Scout movement, the 1st Baron Baden-Powell and his wife, the Baroness Baden-Powell.
-His brother is former MP Nicholas Soames, Baron Soames of Fletching.